1jour1vin

 Olivier - 28/03/2019

-Organic wine, a booming market in France
+Organic wine: a booming market in France

-A dynamic sector and highly demanding consumers
+A dynamic industry and consumers with high demand

-Exciting developments ahead in the coming years
+Exciting developments are on the horizon for the coming years

 At the European level, organic winemaking has been regulated since 2012.
-Europe has defined specific specifications regulating grape growing and winemaking practices.
-For example, chemical fertilizers and synthetic pesticides are prohibited.
-This responds to consumer demand, particularly from millennials, who are more concerned about environmental protection.
-Millennials drink less often than their elders and focus on quality.
-In addition, this market is better represented in France.
-There are more trade shows dedicated to it, whether they are aimed at professionals or individuals.
-However, one problem may arise: a shortage of winegrowers.
-To meet demand, more estates will need to be converted and young people will need to be helped to set up, as winegrowers who are a few years away from retirement are less likely to take the plunge into organic conversion.
+Europe has established specific guidelines governing grape-growing practices and winemaking.
+For example, chemical fertilizers and synthetic pesticides are banned.
+This meets consumer demands, particularly those of “millennials,” who are more concerned about environmental preservation.
+Millennials drink less frequently than their elders and prioritize quality.
+Furthermore, in France, this market is better represented.
+There are more trade shows dedicated to it, whether aimed at professionals or consumers.
+However, a problem may arise: a shortage of winemakers.
+To meet demand, more vineyards will need to convert to organic farming, and young people will need support to get started, since winemakers nearing retirement are less likely to take the plunge into organic conversion.

 Loading...